All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Chronic trichophytosis

-Chronic trichophytosis is considered a variant of superficial trichophytosis and is also caused by the mentioned anthropophilic fungi of T. Violaceum and T. Crateriforme.
-Mostly women are ill.
-The disease begins with childhood with superficial trichophytosis of the scalp or superficial trichophytosis of smooth skin.
-In the absence of treatment during puberty, the disease spontaneously cures (often in men) or is transformed into chronic trichophytosis, in the development of which endocrine disorders (impaired function of the sexual glands) play an important role, hypovitaminosis, in particular vitamin A deficiency, etc. There is a lesion skin, hair and nails.
-Foci of lesion are mainly located in the occipital and temporal areas and are manifested only by a slight off-pitted whitish peeling.
-Pathognomonic sign is that the affected hair break off at the same level with the skin and resemble the gums.
-These broken in the form of "black dots" hair is sometimes the only symptom of the disease.
+Chronic trichophytosis is considered a variant of superficial trichophytosis and is also caused by the above-mentioned anthropophilic fungi T. violaceum and T. crateriforme.
+Women are predominantly affected.
+The disease begins in childhood with superficial trichophytosis of the scalp or superficial trichophytosis of the smooth skin.
+If left untreated during puberty, the disease spontaneously heals (often in men) or transforms into chronic trichophytosis, in the development of which an important role is played by endocrine disorders (dysfunction of the sex glands), hypovitaminosis, in particular vitamin A deficiency, etc. Skin, hair and nail lesions are noted.
+The lesions are mainly located in the occipital and temporal regions and are manifested only by minor bran-like whitish peeling.
+A pathognomonic sign is that the affected hair breaks off at the same level as the skin and resembles comedones.
+These broken hairs, which appear as “black dots”, are sometimes the only symptom of the disease.

-Without treatment, trichophytosis in some children can last for years.
-The disease, as a rule, spontaneously cures only when puberty occurs.
-In some patients, mostly women, untreated trichophytosis manifests itself differently, turning into chronic trichophytosis.
-In its pathogenesis, an important role is played by disorders of the autonomic nervous system, endocrinopathy (hypogenitalism, hypercorticism, diabetes, hypovitaminosis A, etc.).
-It should be borne in mind that chronic trichophytosis can be observed in children.
-When examining patients with chronic trichophytosis pay attention to the condition of the scalp, smooth skin and nails.
-The most common manifestations of chronic trichophytosis on the scalp are: single hair broken in the mouth of hair follicles near the surface of the skin, hair in the form of black dots - "black-spotted" trichophytosis), more often in the occipital and temporal areas, small round atrophic scars (1-2 mm in diameter ) and insignificant small-plate scaling.
+Without treatment, trichophytosis can last for years in some children.
+The disease usually spontaneously heals only at the onset of puberty.
+In some patients, mainly women, untreated trichophytosis manifests itself differently, turning into chronic trichophytosis.
+In its pathogenesis, disorders of the autonomic nervous system, endocrinopathies (hypogenitalism, hypercorticism, diabetes, hypovitaminosis A, etc.) play a significant role.
+It should be borne in mind that chronic trichophytosis can also be observed in children.
+When examining patients with chronic trichophytosis, attention is paid to the condition of the scalp, smooth skin and nails.
+The most common manifestations of chronic trichophytosis on the scalp are: isolated hairs broken off at the mouths of hair follicles at the very surface of the skin in the form of black dots - "black-spot" trichophytosis), more often in the occipital and temporal regions, small round atrophic scars (1-2 mm in diameter) and minor fine-plate peeling.

 Trichophytosis of nails

-Trichophytosis of the nails is mainly found in chronic trichophytosis in adults and begins with the free edge of the nail plate, which loses its inherent normal shine.
+Trichophytosis of the nails is mainly found in chronic trichophytosis in adults and begins with the free edge of the nail plate, which loses its normal shine.

 Symptoms

-Zooanthroponotic trichophytosis of pubic localization
+Zoonotic trichophytosis of the pubic area

-Zooanthroponotic trichophytosis of pubic localization in the scientific literature was first described by SS Arifov, 3.
-M. Abidova and AS Lukyanova (2003).
-The authors examined 356 patients with zooanthroponotic trichophytosis (men - 237, women - 119).
-Of these, children under 14 years old - 141.
-In 215 of 356 patients, the pathological process was located in the pubic region.
-148 (68.8%) of 215 patients linked their illness to sexual intercourse.
-Of these, 149 (69.7%) patients had different STIs: ureoplasm - in 38.2% of the Gardeningella - in 21.2%; candidate albikans - in 14.8%; chlamydia - 12.7%; syphilitic infection - in 4.2%; gonococci - 2,1%; trichomonas - in 2.1% and in 4.2% of patients, the ELISA was postponed for HIV infection.
+Zoonotic trichophytosis of the pubic area was first described in scientific literature by S. S. Arifov, Z. M. Abidova and A. S. Lukyanova (2003).
+The authors examined 356 patients with zoonotic trichophytosis (237 men, 119 women).
+Of these, 141 were children under 14.
+In 215 of the 356 patients, the pathological process was located in the pubic area.
+148 (68.8%) of the 215 patients associated their disease with sexual contact.
+Of these, 149 (69.7%) patients were found to have various STIs: ureaplasma - in 38.2%, gardnerella - in 21.2%; candida albicans - in 14.8%; chlamydia - 12.7%. syphilitic infection - in 4.2%; gonococci - 2.1%; trichomonas - in 2.1% and in 4.2% of patients the ELISA was positive for HIV infection.

 Differential diagnosis